azdavis/azdavis.net/posts/en/limitations-opportunity.md

 Thus, because we often desire a typechecker to be both sound, and as expressive as possible, it is often not possible for it to be complete.

-This means that there will almost always be programs that ought to be well-typed, but for which the typechecker will report an error.
+This means that there will almost always be programs that "ought" to be well-typed, but for which the typechecker will report an error.

 ### Opportunity: No runtime type checks